More

 How to Explain the Story of Thanksgiving to Kids

 Thanksgiving Day is approaching.
-This year, the day, which is celebrated every year on the fourth Thursday of November, falls on November 25.
+This year, the day, celebrated every year on the fourth Thursday of November, falls on November 25.
 On this day, pageants are held on thanksgiving at schools, children don headdresses colored with craft-store feathers and share tables with classmates wearing black construction paper hats.
 Kids wish each other and love the feeling of togetherness!

 Do you know that there is an interesting history behind the Thanksgiving celebrations?
 Let us look into the history & dive into the Thanksgiving story.